MiloszDun/frontend-practice_blog/README.md

 ### Current Status
-Early version:
-- Simple frontend with basic styling.
+All functionalities work, but without frontend styling.
-- No sorting yet.

 ### What is it
 This is a simple blog app, to practice getting & displaying data from a mock API.